waliulrayhan/Quillium-Android/README.md

 ### License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details